signalfx/integrations/gateway/README.md

 #### Debugging connections via debug dimensions

-1. Setup a local debug server and specify which dimensions are logged out.
+1. Set up a local debug server and specify which dimensions are logged out:

         {
           "LocalDebugServer": "0.0.0.0:6060",